 In 1999, the American Speech Language Hearing Association (ASHA) established the State Education Advocacy Leaders (SEALs).
 These are state speech-language pathologists appointed to advocate on education issues.
 ASHA states the mission of the SEALs network is to: “enhance and perpetuate the advocacy, leadership, and clinical management skills of school-based ASHA members at the state and local levels to influence administrative and public policy decisions that affect the delivery of speech-language pathology and audiology services in school settings.”

-Delaware’s SEAL is Patty Pfeiffer.
+Delaware’s SEAL is Liz Merrick.
 She participates in ASHA sponsored events and acts as a liaison with DSHA.